roidrage/scalarium-riak/README.md

 * riak_0 if you wish to start a Riak K/V only Cluster
 * riaksearch_0 if you with to start a Riak Search Enabled K/V Cluster

-* Note: _0 nodes are required as that is the 'ring master' if there is such a thing.
-Also there is no ending number, so you could theoretically add 255 nodes.
+* Note: _0 nodes are required as that is the 'ring master'.
+There is no ending number defined.

 * Lastly, Words of Wisdom from Basho themselves.